Blog: Receiving bad or difficult news – patients and their support networks

-Attention in research and discussion is therefore given to how such news can be delivered in the best possible way, from the point of view of both givers and receivers.
-Below are the voiced opinions of doctors and nurses, and patients and their support networks, on this topic.
+Researchers are therefore interested in how such news can be delivered in the best possible way to older patients with low health literacy, from the point of view of both givers and receivers.

 – Address emotions

-- Health professionals must thus consider their individual relationships with the patient, the patient’s family, the institutional and systemic environment, and any relevant cultural aspects
+– Health professionals thus must consider their individual relationships with the patient, and the patient’s family, the institutional and systemic environment, and any relevant cultural aspects

 What patients want from health professionals:

 – Clear explanation, including status of illness, symptoms, and what to expect in the future

 – Empathetic way of delivering the message

 – Understanding what is important to the individual patient

 – Patients are more satisfied when health professionals spend time delivering bad news